 Transforming Systems

-Quantum Physicist and Philosopher, David Bohm wrote that dialogue should focus on bringing to the surface and altering the "tacit infrastructure" of thought.
+Philosopher and Physicist, David Bohm wrote that dialogue should focus on bringing to the surface and altering the "tacit infrastructure" of thought.
 Bohm described dialogue as a way of communicating while simultaneously paying attention to assumptions taken for granted, to create a culture of "conscious collective mindfulness".

 Service Offerings